csessig86/leaflet-maps-intro/readme.md

 	}).addTo(map);
 	```

-* Every time a county is looped through, the geojson object calls the style method, which, in turn, calls the setSyle function.
+* Every time a county is looped through, the [Leaflet GeJSON function](http://leafletjs.com/reference.html#geojson) calls the [style method](http://leafletjs.com/reference.html#geojson-style), which, in turn, calls the setSyle function.
 The function then returns styles for the particular county.
 Right now, we are returning the same fillColor for each county, so all the counties will be colored the same.

 * For more information on the different styling options available for GeoJSON layers, visit [this page](http://mourner.github.io/Leaflet/reference.html#path-options).

 ####7.
 Color counties based on population data
 * Our map is cool and all but the counties don't tell us much.
 Wouldn't it be neat if we could shade the counties based on how many people lived within them?
 Fortunately we can do that relatively easily in Leaflet.

-* The final piece of data we will be working with is population data from the [U.S. Census](http://www.census.gov/.
+* The final piece of data we will be working with is population data from the [U.S. Census](http://www.census.gov/).
 We will create a basic [choropleth map](http://leafletjs.com/examples/choropleth.html) where the counties will be shaded based on their population.
 The more people, the darker the county.

 * I've already downloaded the data from the [Census Reporter site](http://censusreporter.org/data/table/?table=B01003&geo_ids=04000US19,050|04000US19,050|04000US19&primary_geo_id=04000US19) and merged it into the county GeoJSON file that's on the map.
 I used [QGIS](http://www.qgis.org/en/site/) to do this.
 If you're not familiar with QGIS, I recommend checking it out.
 It's a like watered-down version of [ArcGIS](https://www.arcgis.com/features/).
 But unlike ArcGIS, it's free.